sathyashreekv/MindNest/README.md

-# startwellapp

-# 🧠 MindNest – Your Personal AI Wellness Agent
+# 🧠 MindNest – Your Personal AI Wellness Space

 MindNest is a gentle, interactive journaling app that helps users check in with their emotions through playful mood tracking and emotionally intelligent prompts.